forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: Skip retrieving new or changed metadata from your org when you publish an agent with the new `--skip-retrieve` flag of `agent publish authoring-bundle`.
-This feature is useful when you publish an agent as part of a CI job but don't want to wait for all the metadata to be retrieved.
+This feature is useful when you publish an agent as part of a CI job but don't need to retrieve the metadata back to your DX project; skipping the retrieve can save time.
 This example shows how to publish an authoring bundle with API name `MyAuthoringBundle` to the org with alias `my-dev-org`, but not retrieve any of the metadata:

     ```bash
     sf agent publish authoring-bundle --api-name MyAuthoringbundle --skip-retrieve --target-org my-dev-org